sitewards/modman-php/README.md

---force is available for link, deploy, deploy-all and clone, if not set script aborts when conflicts are found
+--force is available for link, deploy, deploy-all and clone, if not set script aborts when conflicts are found --copy is available for deploy and deploy-all, will copy the files and folders instead of symlinking them

 Usage examples: